Francisco de Chicora: Spanish encounter with natives at the Pee Dee River

 Gordillo had been ordered by de Ayllón to cultivate friendly relations with the people to prepare for later colonization.
 De Quexos, eager for slaves, persuaded him to trick the natives; the Spaniards suddenly raised anchor and set sail for Santo Domingo with 70 of the natives still aboard, including the man who would be named Francisco.
 When they arrived, Ayllón condemned the leaders for their treachery.
 He took the matter before a commission headed by Diego Columbus.
 The commission declared the captive natives to be free, and ordered them returned to the mainland, but such a trip never took place, as it was considered too costly.
 As recounted by Peter Martyr the court chronicler, according to colonial reports, most of the natives died within two years; many wandered the streets of Santo Domingo as vagrants, and few survived.
 One who survived was baptized Francisco de Chicora; he learned Spanish and worked for Ayllón.

 Lucas Vázquez de Ayllón took the engaging young Indian to Spain and presented him to the royal court, where he told fantastical tales about his homeland of Chicora, and the neighboring provinces of what is now the Carolinas.
 "Chicora" (the name the Spanish gave to the area) was evidently one of several Siouan-speaking territories subject to the chief Datha of Duahe (also recorded in Spanish as Duhare).
 Francisco de Chicora described the people of Duhare as "white" and having "blond hair to the heels", and told of a gigantic Indian king called Datha who ruled a race of giants and of another race of men who grew long tails.
 Chicora met the court chronicler, Italian historian Peter Martyr, and recounted to him much about the customs of his people in Chicora and about the neighboring provinces.

-After returning to the Caribbean, in 1526 Ayllón led an expedition to North America with three ships and 600 colonists, bringing de Chicora with him.
+After returning to the Caribbean, in 1526, Ayllón led an expedition to North America with three ships and 600 colonists, bringing de Chicora with him.
 After striking land at what Ayllón named the Jordan River (now the Santee River in South Carolina), one of his ships went aground.
-As the party went ashore, de Chicora immediately abandoned the Spanish and fled to rejoin his own people.
+As the party went ashore, de Chicora immediately abandoned the Spaniards and fled to rejoin his own people.
 He disappeared from the historical record.